Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 Advaced

-The advanced settings can be toggled on-demand by clicking on them.
+The advanced settings can be toggled on-demand by clicking on it.

 The advanced Flair Renderer Settings